Progression of simulation time¶

 }

-.
-Therefore, the scheduler can only take decisions at time15.001
+• The current time is 15.001.
+Therefore, the scheduler can only take decisions at time 15.001 or afterwards.